cvic/spec-playground/README.md

 # yetibot-spec

-A playground for Yetibot's confing data and then some
+A playground for Yetibot's config data and then some

 ## Usage